Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

            backend servers
                mode tcp
                server hamzacluster.openshift.com 10.1.10.9 # Please change the IP address to the IP address of your Internal worker plane Loadbalancer, and the DNS name to your private DNS name

+         You can make use of the sample-haproxy.cfg file from the GitHub repository to compare your haproxy configuration.

     4. Once the haproxy is configured, restart it: `systemctl restart haproxy`.
     5. Run an `oc get routes -A` command to get the Console URL through which you can access.
     6. On your local machine, add an entry in the `/etc/hosts` file (Linux & Mac Users) that points to the Public IP of your bastion host for the name address of all the OpenShift Services that have been created e.g prometheus, grafana, alert manager etc. For Windows Users, you might have to add the entry into `c:\Windows\System32\Drivers\etc\hosts`.